Custom Embroidered Apparel Group Photo

 What is Stitch Count Pricing?

-In this method, the price is determined by the number of stitches it takes to create an image in embroidery.
-The theory is the more stitches it takes, the longer it is on the embroidery machine and therefore it should cost more.
+In this method, the embroidery price is determined by the number of stitches it takes to create an image.
+The reasoning behind this method is: the more stitches it takes, the longer it's on the embroidery machine, and therefore the more it costs.

 What Are the Advantages of Stitch Count Pricing?